 How do you know if Completion is a problem?

 Because you will have started but never finished a story.
 If you’ve never outlined a story much beyond the opening, try planning the entire thing.
 Go as granular as you wish, but make sure every scene is essential, and you can’t wait to write it.
-Alternatively, if you are a planning you may have an issue with spontaneity.
-All that planning has killed the joy.
-Start something new and let your imagination control the story.
+Alternatively, if you are a planner you may have an issue with spontaneity.
+Maybe all that planning has killed the joy?
+If so, start something new and let your imagination control the story.
 Just be aware that you must not only push through the slow bits, but cut them out altogether.
 If you can’t easily write the story, think of a more enjoyable scene to write.
 Whatever you do you must get to the end.
 You could also try joining a Nanowrimo online community to spur each other on and finish a 50k word story in a month.
 I’ve completed them 5 times and can vouch for their effectiveness in finishing.

 Okay, that’s a good start.